secwexen/secwexen/README.md

 - I enjoy turning attacker techniques into detection logic
 - Every exploit is a detection opportunity

-## Why Cybersecurity?

-Cybersecurity is essential for the stability of modern digital systems.
-Understanding how systems work, where they fail, and how to strengthen them is key to building secure and resilient infrastructures.
-My focus is to achieve this through engineering, analysis, and continuous research.

 ## Focus Areas & Learning Path

 I am actively developing expertise across key cybersecurity domains, emphasizing hands-on experience and continuous learning.